 There are 6 key principles of persuasion which can lead people to say “yes” automatically.
 Understanding these principles and associated techniques can help you to improve your influence and concurrently guard against others’ manipulation.
-In this summary of “Influence: The Psychology of Persuasion”, you’ll learn the 6 principles of persuasion, how they work and how they may be turned into weapons of influence against us.
-Do also check out our book summary bundle in pdf/mp3 infographic, text and audio formats!
+In this free Influence summary, you’ll learn the 6 principles of persuasion, how they work and how they may be turned into weapons of influence against us.

 When someone does something for us or gives us something, we feel obliged to repay in kind.
 The Reciprocity Principle is a vital part of human society—it facilitates sharing and cooperation which supports mankind’s social advancement.